CFIA Inspections: What to Expect and How to Prepare

 Inspector Powers

 The practical consequence: when an inspector arrives, the company is expected to cooperate.
 Obstruction is a prohibition under SFCA s.
 16 and an offence under s.
 39. That said, cooperation does not mean unconditional agreement with every finding or characterization the inspector makes.
+What must be produced, what is volunteered, and what is deferred for review are decisions that shape the file as it forms.

 During the Inspection